Table of Contents

 In addition to neuromyopathy, oxidative injury, along with reduced insulin concentration in diabetes, are responsible for the loss of Cajal cells.
 Cajal cells are responsible for the synthesis of nitrous oxide NO neurotransmitter, which relaxes the fundus and decreases the tone of the pylorus.

 Loss of Cajal cells in diabetes would result in an increased pyloric tone and, eventually, delayed gastric emptying.
 Additionally, gastric slow waves and peristalsis are both impaired in diabetic autonomic neuropathy.

-Gastrectomy, esophageal and pancreatic surgeries are also related to the development of gastroparesis.
-Pancreatic cancer cryotherapy, for example, has a high risk for the development of temporary gastroparesis as a complication, in up to 67% of the cases.
+Gastrectomy, esophageal, and pancreatic surgeries are also related to gastroparesis development.
+For example, up to 67% of patients who undergo pancreatic cancer cryotherapy have a high risk of temporary gastroparesis as a complication.

 Tricyclic antidepressants and alpha-2 adrenergic agonists slow gastric motility and could result in gastroparesis.

 Parkinson’s disease is associated with neuronal degeneration in the dorsal nucleus of the vagus nerve, which could result in gastroparesis.

 Multiple sclerosis has also been linked to the development of gastroparesis due to a different pathology that is linked to the involvement of the white matter in the vagus nerve.